yannlr37/gtk-game-of-life/README.md

 # Game of Life

 This is a personal project written in C. I just wanted to use GTK to create GUI for desktop apps.
-As I have on old version of MacOsX, I cannot use latest version of GTK and related tools.
+As I have an old version of MacOsX, I cannot use latest version of GTK and its related tools.
 I decided to use GTK2 (with Quartz engine to have a look and feel of Apple Aqua Interface).

 This app is a C version of the Game Of Life.
-The only purpose it have is for learning GTK and C programming.
+The only purpose it has is for learning GTK and C programming.

 ## Installation on Mac OS X 10.9.5